AidanSpeakss/jsenigmamachine/README.md

-# [WIP] jsenigmamachine
+# jsenigmamachine
 https://aidanspeakss.github.io/jsenigmamachine/
-A working enigma machine encyptor and decrypter built in JS.
+A work in progress, enigma machine encyptor and decrypter built in JS.

 # Changelog